lucienlmy/WorldTravelASI/README.md

 WorldTravelPatches:
 Fixes issues with the game with memory patches so the mod will work correctly.

-#Example of use in WorldTravel.ini file the english config:
+# To use multilingualism add these settings to the end of your WorldTravel.ini

+English config:

 ```markdown
 [Languages]
 Lng1=Press ~INPUT_CONTEXT~ to enter the garage.